-Diagnosis is made through clinical examination, biopsy, genetic testing, molecular analysis of cells or tissues, and enzyme assays (testing a variety of cells or body fluids for enzyme deficiency).
+Diagnosis is made through clinical examination, enzyme assays (which measure enzyme activity), biopsy, genetic testing, and molecular analysis of cells or tissues.
 In some forms of the disorder, a urine analysis can identify the presence of stored material.
 Some tests can also determine if a person carries the defective gene that can be passed on to her or his children.
 This process is known as genotyping.

 Biopsy for lipid storage disease involves removing a small sample of the liver or other tissue and studying it under a microscope.
 In this procedure, a physician will administer a local anesthetic and then remove a small piece of tissue either surgically or by needle biopsy (a small piece of tissue is removed by inserting a thin, hollow needle through the skin).
 The latter biopsy is usually performed at an outpatient testing facility.

 Genetic testing can help individuals who have a family history of lipid storage disease determine if they are carrying a mutated gene that causes the disorder.
 Other genetic tests can determine if a fetus has the disorder or is a carrier of the defective gene.
 Prenatal testing is usually done by chorionic villus sampling, in which a very small sample of the placenta is removed and tested during early pregnancy.
 The sample, which contains the same DNA as the fetus, is removed by catheter or fine needle inserted through the cervix or by a fine needle inserted through the abdomen.
 Results are usually available within 2 weeks.